-Tests above with a star (*) next to them need to be sent to the lab immediately “on ice” – to do this you either need to get a special ice bag directly from the lab, or if your ward has an ice freezer you can make one yourself by filling a normal sample bag with crushed ice.
-If you’re not sure you’re doing it right, ring the lab and check, because they can make life very difficult by refusing to accept specimens.
+Tests above with a star (*) next to them need to be sent to the lab immediately on ice – to do this you either need to get a special ice bag directly from the lab or if your ward has an ice freezer you can make one yourself by filling a normal sample bag with crushed ice.
+If you’re not sure you’re doing it right, ring the lab and check before you take the blood sample.

 The bottles can be used for other non-blood fluids too, for example, pleural aspirates, ascitic taps and CSF samples obtained by lumbar puncture.
 The tests each bottle is used for are the same: the purple one is for cell count, the yellow one is for electrolytes, albumin and LDH, the grey one is for glucose, and blood culture bottles can be used for fluid cultures.
 Don’t forget to specify on your request form what kind of fluid is in the bottle and which part of the patient you got it from.

 If you are unsure about what you need to do for a particular blood test, ask your friendly local lab technician.
-They are usually more than happy to give you advice as it means they can prevent you making mistakes that create lots of hassle and annoying paperwork.
-It’s also better for you if you check, as it saves you having to do your bloods all over again if you do it wrong, and saves your patient from the unpleasantness of unnecessary additional stabbings.
-Similarly, if you have a really urgent test or only got a pathetically minuscule blob of blood from your patient, take it down to the lab and explain things in person.
-You’ll find everything miraculously gets done ten times quicker, and smaller samples they would normally reject will often be accepted if you talk to them face-to-face and ask nicely.
+They are usually more than happy to give you advice as it means they can prevent you from making mistakes that create lots of hassle and annoying paperwork.
+It’s also better for you if you check, as it saves you having to do your blood tests all over again if you do it wrong, and saves your patient from the unpleasantness of unnecessary additional stabbings.

 I hope you found this guide helpful.
 Good luck!